Deltares/ra2ce/docs/tutorials/criticality.rst

 - Find out if detours exist when a road is blocked
 - Compare how much longer the detour takes (distance or time)
-- Spot the roads that have no backup routes at all
+- Spot the roads that have no alternatives routes at all

 .. note::